This handy guide from Expertise in Labour Mobility includes information on business culture, hierarchy, negotiations and etiquette in Luxembourg.

 Meetings and greetings in Luxembourg

 Polite aloofness is characteristic of many Luxembourgers, especially when addressing foreigners.
 The intention is to respect someone’s privacy and to keep business life and private life separated.

 When greeting a colleague or business partner, a firm handshake is appropriate.
-Three light kisses on the cheeks are exchanged between good friends, not between males, however.
+Three light kisses on the cheeks are exchanged between good friends, but not between males.

 In a business context, stick to formal behaviour and keep using last names and the formal address until invited to do otherwise.

 The typical business dress code is formal, not extremely stylish, but rather on the conservative side.
 A restrained colour palette and an awareness for brands and high quality are common among Luxembourgers, most of whom are striving for a classic and sophisticated look.
 Men wear a suit and tie; women are dressed in suit, dress or blouse and skirt.

 Note that Luxembourgers take pride in their national culture, hence do not associate them with the French, or with their Belgian or their German neighbours.
 Doing business in Luxembourg requires taking an interest in local customs and etiquette.